jackson15j/cv/craig_astill_cv.md

 Team Lead: Yet to be released Cloud Project (March 2017 - Present)
 ------------------------------------------------------------------

-* Architect & Team Lead for a Cisco cloud-based Gateway Service based on Java Spring Boot.
+* Architect & Team Lead for a Cisco cloud-based Gateway Service based on Java 8 Spring Boot.
 * Spring Boot Application was deployed both to internal Cisco cloud and to a Google Kubernetes Cluster.
-* Design & Deployed the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax.
+* Design & Deployed the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax, Maven and Docker.
-* Deploy internal test servers via Ansible.
+* Deployed internal test Tomcat servers via Ansible.

 Software Developer: [Cisco TelePresence VCS] (Jan 2015 - March 2017)
 --------------------------------------------------------------------

-* Returned as a developer to work on the C++ B2BUA (Back to Back User Agent) component.
-Released features include Multistream & Secure iX Transport support.
+* Returned as a developer to work on the C++ 14 based [Cisco TelePresence VCS] doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
 * Documented & reviewed _"per-developer"_ process during transitioning the
   codebase from SVN to Git (Bitbucket based) and our issue tracker from Bugzilla to Jira.
 Codebase had ~180 active committers globally.
-* Migrated several test framework & product code Continuous Integration pipelines from poorly maintained manual Jenkins jobs to Jenkins' scripted syntax + Job DSL.
+* Migrated several test framework & product code Continuous Integration pipelines from poorly maintained manual Jenkins jobs to Jenkins' scripted syntax + Job DSL under version control.
 * Involved in a development best practices group.
 My output included improvement drives in: documentation (Doxygen/Sphinx), componentisation for testability and QA/PO (Product Owner) presence during planning.